 This is Jason’s 800 sq. ft.
 Gambrel Roof Small Home.
 Per your request, he sent us tons of new photos of his DIY small home that you can see below.
-I’ll let him tell his story:
+I’ll let him tell you his story below.
+Enjoy!

 Enjoy the pictures from construction to completion, and get a list of “highlights” and build cost at the end!